TezBaydu/Milestone-Project-2-Holiday/README.md

 Forking a repository in GitHub is used to make a copy of a repository which you do not have rights access to.
 Once you have forked a repository you will be able to make changes without affecting the original.
 It can also be used to suggest changes of an original project and/or propose a project as starting point.

 Steps on Forking a repository:
-1. Log into GitHub and look for [https://github.com/TO BE UPDATED] or create an account.
+1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-2-Holiday] or create an account.
 2. At the top right hand corner of the page select "Fork".
 3. You should now have a copy of the original repository to work with on your account without affecting the original.